NETWAYS/foreman-training/installation/04_installation.md

 If the Puppet agent on the Foreman server has already run the domain will already be created but not associated.

+With Foreman 1.21 multi-tenancy is active by default, but not all objects get it assigned by default.
+So you have to switch to "Any Organization" and "Any Location" to find those objects and ensure organization and location are set when adjusting objects.

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add DNS configuration to Foreman